 Cines Aribau Club

 The Cine Dore opened 4th October 1936 with Rochelle Hudson in “El Pueblo en Armas”(Show Them No Mercy"), with a seating capacity of 699.
 On 5th April 1938 it was re-named Cine Durruti, then reverted back to Cine Dore on 12th February 1939.
 It quickly changed name again on 1st March 1939 to Cine Dorado.
-The Cine Dorado continued for many years until it was closed on 8th May 1994 with Whoopi Goldberg in “Sister Act 2-Back in the Habit”
+The Cine Dorado continued for many years until it was closed on 8th May 1994 with Whoopi Goldberg in “Sister Act 2-Back in the Habit”.

 It re-opened on 22nd December 1994, converted into a twin-screen cinema by architect Enric Mir Teixido.
 Seating 441 and 265 it was re-named Club Dore.
-It re-opened with Walt Disney’s “The Lion King” and Harrison Ford in “Imminent Danger” and was controled by the Balana chain.
+It re-opened with Walt Disney’s “The Lion King” and Harrison Ford in “Imminent Danger” and was controlled by the Balana chain.

 It has recently been re-named Cines Aribau Club and screens independent films.
 It also hosts numerous film festivals throughout the year, including the Barcelona Annual Film Festival and the Barcelona Asian Film Festival.